conversejs/converse.js/docs/source/developer_api.rst

 get
 ~~~

 Returns an object representing a chat box.
+The chat box should already be open.

 To return a single chat box, provide the JID of the contact you're chatting
 with in that chat box: